 She joined the Group in 2011 and was appointed CFO in March 2012.
-In 2016, she is appointed CEO of Europcar Group.
-The Group has been renamed Europcar Mobility Group in May 2018, to reflect the transformation that Caroline is leading: leveraging on its historical car rental business, the Group is now a “”mobility service company””, providing a wide range of mobility solutions and services, thus offering alternative attractive solutions to vehicle ownership.
-Since 2017, Caroline Parot, is also board member of Ingenico and more recently of Entreprises pour la Cité.
+In 2016, she was appointed CEO of Europcar Group.
+The Group was renamed Europcar Mobility Group in May 2018, to reflect the transformation that Caroline is leading: leveraging on its historical car rental business, the Group is now a “mobility service company”, providing a wide range of mobility solutions and services, thus offering alternative attractive solutions to vehicle ownership.
+Since 2017, Caroline Parot has been also a board member of Ingenico and more recently of Entreprises pour la Cité.

 Previously, she had occupied the positions of Group Management Controller (2009-2011) and member of the Executive Committee (2010-2011) within the Technicolor Group.
 She holds a Masters in Finance from the Ecole Supérieure de Commerce de Paris and a DEA in Mathematical Economics from the Pantheon-Sorbonne University.